onai/iced-datepicker/README.md

 ![](./images/warning.png)

-This warning pops up because our widget depends on two sub folders of **Iced**.
-However, **Iced** doesn't export these two modules.
+This warning pops up because our widget depends on `iced_native`, and `iced_graphics`, which are sub-folders in `iced`.
+However, `iced` doesn't export these two modules.
 The version of these two crates in crates.io is also too old to use, so we have to use ```git + path``` to specify the version and location.
-In the future, this warning can be easily removed by bumping the versions of **Iced**, **Iced_native**, and **Iced_graphics**.
+In the future, this warning can be easily removed by bumping the versions of `iced`, `iced_native`, and `iced_graphics`.
 For more information, refer to this issue https://github.com/rust-lang/cargo/issues/1462

 # Dependencies